studio-ousia/ease/README.md

 | tr | 459 | 7 | 29.6 | 45.3
 | Avg. |  |  | 28.0 | 37.1

+Note that the results are slightly different from those reported in this paper since we cleaned the MewsC-16 sentences better.

 ## Citation
 [TBA]